wantedfast/ml-agents/com.unity.ml-agents/Documentation~/com.unity.ml-agents.md

 ## Special Notes
 Note that the ML-Agents package does not contain the machine learning algorithms for training behaviors.
 The ML-Agents package only supports instrumenting a Unity scene, setting it up for training, and then embedding the trained model back into your Unity scene.
 The machine learning algorithms that orchestrate training are part of the companion [python package].
-Note that we also provide an ML-Agents Extensions package (`com.unity.ml-agents.extensions`) that contains early/experimental features that you may find useful.
-This package is only available from the [ML-Agents GitHub repo].

 ## Package contents